Lee-Yang-zero ratio method in three-dimensional Ising model: Lee-Yang-zero ratios and Binder cumulant

-at $\Tc$ in Eq.~\eqref{eq:Tc}, where $r_{21}$ and $c$ are the fit parameters.
+at $T=\Tc$ in Eq.~\eqref{eq:Tc}, where $r_{21}$ and $c$ are the fit parameters.
 The second term represents the correction due to the dominant irrelevant operator.
 We use the exponent $\omega_1=0.8303(18)$ evaluated in Ref.~\citen{El-Showk:2014dwa} by the conformal bootstrap method.
 The same fit is also applied to $B_4(T_{\rm c},L)$.
 The red curves in Fig.~\ref{fig:LYZRs_B4} represent the results of the fit to $R_{21}(T_{\rm c},L)$ and $B_4(T_{\rm c},L)$ for four system sizes $L$ in the range $96\le L\le256$.
 The yellow circles indicate the extrapolated values of $r_{21}$ and $b_4$.
 The value of $r_{21}$ is shown on the middle row of Table~\ref{tab:LYZR_final}, together with the results of the same analyses for $R_{31}(T_{\rm c},L)$ and $R_{41}(T_{\rm c},L)$.
 The table shows that the extrapolated values of $r_{n1}$ are consistent with those obtained by the intersection analyses within statistics, while the extrapolated values would be more reliable, as they take account of the scaling violation.

 To estimate the systematic uncertainties of the extrapolation with Eq.~\eqref{eq:largeV}, we also perform the fits with the variation of $\omega_1$ in the range $0.73<\omega_1<0.93$ and $L_{\rm min}=64, 128$.
-We employ the largest deviation in these analyses as the systematic error of each result, which is shown by the second error in Table~\ref{tab:LYZR_final}.
+We take the largest deviation among these analyses as the systematic error of each result, shown as the second error in Table~\ref{tab:LYZR_final}.
 From the table, one sees that the systematic errors are at most comparable to the statistical errors.